sjkneisler/agentic-ai-workshop/memory-bank/projectbrief.md

 * Plug `search.py` into other web APIs as desired
 * Wrap `main.py` into a FastAPI service for web UI
-* Convert the agent steps to LangGraph nodes with dynamic state edge control
+* Convert the agent steps to LangGraph nodes with dynamic state edge control - **DONE**
 * MCP endpoint wrapper for use in Cursor or other toolchains

 ---